 During the event, all liquid waste shall be stored in a leak proof container.
 All liquid waste must be disposed into an approved sanitary sewer system.

-Temporary food facilities involving food preparation must have a three compartment sink set up to clean and sanitize all utensils and equipments.
+Temporary food facilities involving food preparation must have a three compartment sink set up to clean and sanitize all utensils and equipment.
 Hot water at a minimum of 120°F must be supplied.
-To properly clean and sanitize, follow the following order: WASH, RINSE, SANITIZE, AIR DRY
+To properly clean and sanitize, follow the following order: WASH, RINSE, SANITIZE, AIR DRY.

 A hand washing station must be available and easily accessible.